Akshay-VK/DaSHLab-Induction/README.md

 A **Distributed System** is a collection of independent computers that appear to the user as a single coherent system.

-You've already seen examples without realizing it:
+You've already seen examples without realising:
 - Google Docs (collaborative editing from many devices)
 - Online multiplayer games
 - Distributed databases like MongoDB or Cassandra